kmcnaught/python-verb-conjugator/README.md

 ```

 # Languages supported
-The verbix API supports over twenty different languages.
+The Verbix API (and hence this tool) supports over twenty different languages.
 To see the list of supported languages and their codes, see:
 http://api.verbix.com/conjugator/html#LanguageCodes